 Because MBB funds are limited, we urge students planning summer thesis research to pursue other funding possibilities as well, including support from the Harvard College Research Program (HCRP) and your thesis advisor or her/his laboratory/research program.
 MBB usually cannot fully fund a project but works with other funding sources like HCRP to make co-awards that will meet a project's needs.

 You will use CARAT (the Common Application for Research and Travel) to apply to both the Mary Gordon Roberts Fellowship and the HCRP award.
-For the MBB award, CARAT expects you to complete the CARAT form and upload a project proposal, unofficial transcript, and resume.
-Your thesis/research supervisor should also upload a letter of recommendation.
-Application instructions and forms can be found at https://apps2.registrar.fas.harvard.edu/carat/.
+Log onto CARAT at https://carat.fas.harvard.edu.for forms and instructions.
+For the MBB award, CARAT expects you to complete the CARAT form (including budget) and upload a project proposal, unofficial transcript, and resume.
+Your thesis/research supervisor should also upload a letter of recommendation by the deadline.

-If you have any questions about submitting your material, feel free to email them to Shawn.
+If you have any questions about submitting your material, feel free to email them to Shawn Harriman.
 He'll be happy to answer them for you.